Reiuiji/Outer-World/README.md

 -----------
 Run "test --help" to see options:

 --load   		Load a save file to the game
 --debug  		Enables Debug mode
- --version		Display the version number and copyrights --help  		Displays the Help screen(you looking at it ;D)
+--version		Display the version number and copyrights --help|-h       Print this message